Hom schemes for algebraic groups: Weak generation

 a closed embedding?\footnote{In \cite{Furter-Kraft}, the authors work in the language of ind-varieties, and thus they ``really" ask whether (\ref{equation:furter-kraft}) becomes a closed embedding when all functors involved are restricted to \textit{reduced} $k$-algebras.} \end{question}

+The word ``generate" is not defined in \cite{Furter-Kraft}, so we will answer Question~\ref{question:furter-kraft} under several different interpretations of this word.
 If ``generate" is interpreted in the strong sense of Definition~\ref{def:generation}, then the answer is positive by Lemma~\ref{lemma:strong-generation-by-subschemes} (regardless of $\chara k$).
 The following example shows that the answer is negative in general if ``generate" is interpreted in the weak sense.

 \begin{example} Let $G = \bGm \rtimes \bZ/2$, where $\bZ/2$ acts on $\bGm$ by inversion.
 Let $t \in k^\times$ be an element of infinite order, so $t$ weakly generates $\bGm$.
 Let $H$ and $K$ be the closed $k$-subgroups of $G$ generated by $(t, 1)$ and $(1, 1)$ respectively, so $H$ and $K$ are both isomorphic to $\bZ/2$.
 If we set $L = G$, then the natural map (\ref{equation:furter-kraft}) is not a closed embedding: indeed, the right side is of finite type while the left side is not. \end{example}